TIRZEPATIDE 5 Deus Medical

 Frequently Asked Questions (FAQ)

-Semaglutide only targets the GLP-1 receptor.
-Tirzepatide targets both GLP-1 and GIP.10 Clinical data suggests that the addition of GIP allows for even greater weight loss and better blood sugar stabilization with potentially fewer side effects.
+While Semaglutide focuses solely on targeting the GLP-1 receptor, Tirzepatide is designed to target both GLP-1 and GIP receptors.
+Preliminary clinical data suggests that the addition of the GIP mechanism might allow for a broader metabolic impact, potentially leading to enhanced weight loss and better blood sugar stabilization.

-While originally developed for Type 2 Diabetes, it is widely used off-label for chronic weight management in individuals who are overweight or obese, due to its powerful appetite-suppressing effects.11
+Yes.
+Although originally developed and studied for Type 2 Diabetes, it is being heavily researched (and widely discussed off-label) for chronic weight management in overweight or obese individuals, largely due to its potent potential for appetite suppression.

-4. How long does a 5 mg vial last?
+4. How long does a 5 mg vial last in standard research protocols?

-At the starting dose of 2.5 mg once per week, one vial will last for 2 weeks.
-At the maintenance dose of 5 mg once per week, one vial is a single dose.13
+Based on standard study guidelines, if a subject is on the starting dose of 2.5 mg once per week, a single 5 mg vial will last for two weeks.
+If the subject has titrated up to the 5 mg maintenance dose once per week, the vial serves as a single weekly dose.

 Ask us anything on Telegram!